igorwojda/kotlin-coding-challenges/src/test/kotlin/com/igorwojda/tree/binarytree/validate/README.md

 Requirements that are always true for any given node in `Binary Search Tree`:
 - parent node value is always
-  greater then value of *all* nodes in the left subtree
+  greater than value of *all* nodes in the left subtree
   and less than value of *all* nodes in the right subtree
 - left node value is also a valid  BST
 - right node value is also a valid BST